 Day 31: Ripe - Acrocanthosaurus, rolling in something.
 Drawn in about an hour.

 Acrocanthosaurus (meaning “high spine lizard”) was a carcharodontosaur from Early Cretaceous North America.
 It was one of the “shark-toothed dinosaurs,” and was the apex predator of its ecosystem (it would be replaced by Tyrannosaurs a few tens of millions of years later).
 Acrocanthosaurus is notable for its tall neural spines that probably supported a chunky ridge of muscle and fat along its back, sort of like a bison.

 Here, an Acrocanthosaurus rolls in a pile of stinky Ginkgo digitata false-fruit.
-You may be familiar with the stench of Ginkgo bilboa, the only living species of Ginkgo tree, whose carrion-like musk attracts predators and scavengers to disperse the seeds.
-The ripe false-fruits (they’re not true fruits because Ginkgo is a gymnosperm, not an angiosperm) tend to fall in big stinky piles, which looked and smelled like a lot of fun to this Acrocanthosaurus.
+You may be familiar with the stench of Ginkgo bilboa, the only living species of ginkgo tree, whose carrion-like musk attracts predators and scavengers to disperse the seeds.
+The ripe false-fruits (they’re not true fruits because ginkgos are gymnosperms, not angiosperms) tend to fall in big stinky piles, which looked and smelled like a lot of fun to this Acrocanthosaurus.